 Being part of the insider program requires you sign in to your PC with a Microsoft account, not a local user account.
 That Microsoft account must also be part of the Windows Insider program.

 First, ensure you’re signing into your PC with a Microsoft account.
 If you’re not, you can visit Settings > Accounts > Your Info and use the option here to convert your local user account to a Microsoft account.

 Visit the Windows Insider Program web page in your web browser and sign in with your Microsoft account.
-Join the program from the web page—yes, it’s free.
-This registers your Microsoft account as being part of the Insider program, allowing you to receive insider builds—should you choose to enable them on a PC.
+Click “Register” to join the program from the web page — yes, it’s free.
+This registers your Microsoft account as being part of the Insider program, allowing you to receive insider builds — should you choose to enable them on a PC.

-Note: If there’s something preventing you from joining the Insider program, you will be informed of the issue.
+If there’s something preventing you from joining the Insider program, you will be informed of the issue.
 The Settings app will help you change any necessary settings.
 Sometimes the problem might be related to your hardware, especially if you’re trying out a Windows 11 build.